KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 Meanwhile keep practicing!

-> Loïc Giraudel works as a front-end developer at Best Of Media (Grenoble, France).
+> Loïc Giraudel works as a front-end developer at Purch (Grenoble, France).
 He is a JavaScript and Git expert.
 You can catch him on Twitter: [@l_giraudel](https://twitter.com/l_giraudel).